 - Make sure someone knows where you are going and have your route mapped out beforehand.
 Even better, run with friends!
 There’s safety in numbers.

+What other kit do you need?
 The two main things to consider before purchasing trail running shoes are what type your feet need depending on your gait and what type of trail you run on demands.
 With the latter, try to think about whether the trails you encounter are technical or smooth, flat or steep, have loose or firm footing, and whether or not you cross water.
 Extra features will include padded collars and tongues to avoid rubbing and being made from waterproof materials to keep your feet dry.

 You may also need a hydration vest, headlamp and weather appropriate clothing depending on the type of trail you are embarking on and the length of time in which you will be on the trail.